List of Sortilegio characters: Maura Albarran

 Maura is a woman of modern society, avant-garde and independent from a wealthy family, used to having everything she wants, for many years she maintained a stormy relationship with Alejandro.
 She felt in love with him but decided to take a break by ending it.
 After a while Maura still looks for Alex.
 When she learns of his death, her feelings also die with the hope of meeting him again.
-When she learns that Alex is married to Maria Jose she's going to prove the falsity and will try to destroy the marriage.
+When she learns that Alex is married to Maria Jose she is going to prove the falsity and will try to destroy the marriage.
 She allied with Bruno, Ulises, and her sister, Lissete to make a plan to make everybody believe that Maria Jose has a lover.
 She ends in jail for her complicity with Bruno.